ayubkk96/cfcunderwritingPythonProject/README.md

 Run and build 'main.py' in an IDE of your choice.
 If you prefer to use a terminal, navigate to src folder and enter and execute 'python main.py'

+If you have not already installed the requirements, you can enter: $ pip install -r requirements.txt

 # Usage
 The usage of this program is to scrape the contents of a page and produce a json file containing external resources and a word count of a particular page.